bulletmark/edid-rw/README.md

 ## edid-rw: A utility to read and write a display EDID value

+_Sorry, but I do not support this project anymore.
+I wrote this utility for my own one-off personal use many years ago but have no means to test and support changes nowadays.
+Feel free to fork and improve it._

+### Overview

 This utility will read and/or write a display's EDID data structure.
 Use it with the edid-decode utility to view and check an EDID.
 You can also write new EDID data to attempt to fix a corrupt EDID.